Workiva/over_react/.github/CONTRIBUTING.md

 conventions vary here
 ```

 Write your commit message in the imperative: "Fix bug" and not "Fixed bug" or "Fixes bug."
-This convention matches up with commit messages generated by commands like git merge and git revert.
+This convention matches up
+with commit messages generated by commands like git merge and git revert.

 Further paragraphs come after blank lines.

-> [Read this](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for more information on why standardized commit message format is important.
+> [Read this](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for more information on why a
+> standardized commit message format is important.

 &nbsp;
 &nbsp;